 But one thing is sure.
 The profits will be taxed eventually if not immediately.
 Think about it.
 Why wouldn’t it be taxed?
 Everything is taxed in India and there is no reason for it to be taxed.
 And I think that’s fair.

 - Another possibility is that the profits from your Bitcoin investments/trades will be treated as Capital Gains.
 Then depending on the holding period, the taxation would either be short-term capital gains (taxed as per investor’s income tax slab rate), or as long-term capital gains (taxed at 20% with indexation benefits – just like taxation of debt funds).
-Or given its volatile nature, it might get same treatment as equity taxation of 15% and 10% for short-term and long-term capital gains (like 10% LTCG on equity).
+Or given its volatile nature, it might get the same treatment as equity taxation of 15% and 10% for short-term and long-term capital gains (like 10% LTCG on equity).
 On a related note, do read Should you Buy & Hold Bitcoin for 10 Years?

 So if the government still hasn’t clarified about the nature of taxation of Bitcoin, then should you skip paying taxes on it?
 Ideally no. Remember, unless specifically stated that an income source is exempted (like agricultural), all incomes are liable to income tax.
 Another reason for not skipping paying tax is that all cryptocurrency exchanges in India only allow you to invest/trade after you to proper KYC.
 So the Tax Department can monitor cryptocurrency transactions and earnings of all investors anyway via PAN.
 They have eyes and ears everywhere.
 So talk to your CA about this.
 They would be in a better position to tell you how Bitcoins will be taxed.